SOGAMAN14/SGM-Churn-Customer-Analysis-Model/README.md

 ## Key Visualizations & Reporting

 A primary output of the SGM CCA Model is a comprehensive, single-page PDF report that summarizes the entire analysis.
 This report is designed to be easily shared with stakeholders and provides a clear overview of the model's findings.
+The analysis herein is presented relative to the established baseline of the pre-existing model.

 -   **[View a Sample PDF Report (SGMCCAM.pdf)](./SGMCCAM.pdf)**